URL to video, turn any link into a video | HeyGen

 Enter the link to any webpage.
 The tool reads the page and automatically extracts the core content.

-Select a template, aspect ratio, and tone that suits your content type, channel, and brand.
+Select a template, aspect ratio, and tone that matches your content type, channel, and brand.

 Read through the auto-generated script, adjust the narrative, and refine the emphasis before generating.